distherapy/socialissues/README.md

 - food > we throw away 40% of edible food, most grain is to feed our food
-- shelter > more empty homes than homeless, yet new buildings are constructed daily and thereby solving much social divisiveness based on the bonobos/chimps divergence. from the perspective of a person trapped in the geographic corporate region called the united states. this should also spotlight the primitive, depraved, and/or submissive human behaviors of:
+- shelter > more empty homes than homeless, yet new buildings are constructed daily and thereby solving much social divisiveness based on the bonobos/chimps divergence.

+this is from the perspective of a person trapped in the geographic corporate region called the united states.

+this should also spotlight the primitive, depraved, and/or submissive human behaviors of:
 - selling/marketing basic needs (dehumanization for profit)
 - serving masters selfishly so YOUR basic needs are met and they leave you alone while it binds others in your caste